 A trip to the happiest place on Earth should be easy right?
-Magical as it may be, Disney World can be draining and overemotional for all ages so here are our top tips for making the most of your trip
+Magical as it may be, Disney World can be draining and overemotional for all ages so here are our top tips for surviving Disney World and making the most of your trip.

 1 Time your visit carefully

 Key to surviving Disney World is to plan your timing correctly.
 In terms of costs and crowds, school holidays are the worst time to go, so if you can, aim to visit out of season.
 Check the crowd levels on one of the many Disney crowd calendar websites before you book and aim to steer clear of June when you are almost guaranteed rain and July when the heat will make even die-hard Disney fans cranky.
 Late August or early September tends to be a bit quieter so works well for UK school holidays.